MathewKJ2048/Lexical-Analyser/README.md

 ')'  - open bracket

 If these characters are to be used in the regex, they need to be escaped using the escape character.
-'◦' should not be used to explicitly show concatenation; the regex ab is automatically converted to a◦b Thus '◦' should be used only after escaping.
+'◦' should not be used to explicitly show concatenation; the regex ab is automatically converted to a◦b by the tool.
+Thus '◦' should be used only after escaping.